 Mary Hall Freedom Village

-Thank you for considering Mary Hall Freedom House as your B’nai Mitzvah service project.
+Thank you for considering Mary Hall Freedom Village as your B’nai Mitzvah service project.
 Please contact Marita Anderson for you can help women to break the cycle of addictions, poverty and homelessness for themselves and for their children in Atlanta through Mary Hall Freedom House.

 - The Heavenly Angels Daycare needs help engaging with babies, toddlers and, preschool age children.
 This could include cuddling with a baby and/or reading a story to a toddler.